Potassium bromide: Medical and veterinary

 The anticonvulsant properties of potassium bromide were first noted by Sir Charles Locock at a meeting of the Royal Medical and Chirurgical Society in 1857.
 Bromide can be regarded as the first effective medication for epilepsy.
 At the time, it was commonly thought that epilepsy was caused by masturbation.
 Locock noted that bromide calmed sexual excitement and thought this was responsible for his success in treating seizures.
 In the latter half of the 19th century, potassium bromide was used for the calming of seizure and nervous disorders on an enormous scale, with the use by single hospitals being as much as several tons a year (the dose for a given person being a few grams per day).
-By the beginning of the 20th century the generic word had become so widely associated with being sedate that bromide came to mean a dull, sedate person or a boring platitude uttered by such a person.
+By the beginning of the 20th century, the generic word had become so widely associated with being sedate that the term 'bromide' came to mean a dull, sedate person or a boring platitude uttered by such a person.

 There was not a better epilepsy drug until phenobarbital in 1912.
-The British Army has historically been claimed to lace soldiers' tea with bromide to quell sexual arousal but that is likely untrue as doing so would also diminish alertness in battle.
-Several other substances have also been named in anaphrodisiac myths.
+The British Army has historically been claimed to lace soldiers' tea with bromide to quell sexual arousal and in the Victorian era prisoners in England were compulsorily dosed with the chemical.

 Bromide compounds, especially sodium bromide, remained in over-the-counter sedatives and headache remedies (such as the original formulation of Bromo-Seltzer) in the US until 1975, when bromides were outlawed in all over-the-counter medicines, due to chronic toxicity.
-Bromide's exceedingly long half life in the body made it difficult to dose without side effects.
-Medical use of bromides in the US was discontinued at this time, as many better and shorter-acting sedatives were known by then.
+Bromide's exceedingly long biological half-life made it difficult to dose without side effects.
+Medical use of bromides for humans in the US was discontinued at this time, as many better and shorter-acting sedatives were known by then.